creditdatamw/zefaker/README.md

 #### Properties

-The Groovy script you can modify some variables or properties that affect the output from zefaker.
-These variables consequently take precendence over the ones specified on the command-line.
-The following variables are available:
+Inside the Groovy script you can set some variables or properties that affect the output of zefaker.
+These variables, consequently, take precedence over arguments specified on the command-line.

+The following special variables are available, and are therefore *reserved names*:

-* *sheetName* - Change the name of the target Sheet in Excel.
+* **sheetName** - Change the name of the target Sheet in Excel.
 Overrides `-sheet`
 * **outputFile** - The name/path of the file to write output to.
 Overrides `-f`
-* *verbose* - Show verbose output.
+* **verbose** - Show verbose output.
 Overrides `-vvv`
-* *maxRows* - Sets the maximum number of rows to generate in the file.
+* **maxRows** - Sets the maximum number of rows to generate in the file.
 Overrides `-rows`
-* *overwriteExisting* - Whether to overrite an existing file with the new Workbook.
+* **overwriteExisting** - Whether to overrite an existing file with the new Workbook.
 Overrides `-x`

 ## Building